cloud-hypervisor/cloud-hypervisor/docs/snapshot_restore.md

 In the example above, the net device with id `net1` will be backed by FDs '23' and '24', and the net device with id `net2` will be backed by FDs '25' and '26' from the restored VM.

-## Limitations

-VFIO devices and Intel SGX are out of scope.